Arturo Berned: Biography

 Arturo Berned was born in Madrid on 26 May 1966 and graduated in Architecture from the Escuela Técnica Superior de Arquitectura (Higher School of Technical Architecture) at the Universidad Politécnica de Madrid (Polytechnic University of Madrid).

-With the benefit of study grants he completed his course and carried out his first architecture and planning commissions in London, Oxford, Turin and Mexico before finally becoming established in Madrid at the end of the 1990s when he joined the Estudio Lamela Arquitectos practice.
+With the benefit of study grants he completed his course and carried out his first architecture and planning commissions in London, Oxford, Turin and Mexico before finally becoming established in Madrid at the end of the 1990s when he joined the Estudio Lamela architecture practice.

-With the Lamela practice he held the post of Projects and Works Manager and was involved in a variety of projects including Terminal T4 at Madrid Barajas Airport (Richard Rogers) and the Real Madrid Sports Centre.
+With the Lamela practice he held the post of Projects and Works Manager and was involved in a variety of projects including Terminal T4 at Madrid Barajas Airport (along with Richard Rogers) and the Real Madrid Sports Centre.

-In early 2000 he was awarded First Prize in the National Projects and Works Competition for Architecture for his work on the Infanta Leonor Hospital in Madrid which he worked on jointly with Ramón Araujo and Luis Vidal.
-The same year he was also awarded First Prize in the Concurso Internacional Puerta Escultura Flagship (International Competition Flagship Sculpture Door) Loewe.
+In the early 2000 he was awarded the First Prize in the National Projects and Works Competition for Architecture for his work on the Infanta Leonor Hospital in Madrid which he worked on jointly with Ramón Araujo and Luis Vidal.
+The same year he was also awarded the First Prize in the Concurso Internacional Puerta Escultura Flagship (International Competition Flagship Sculpture Door) Loewe.

 This was to be the starting point for him beginning to develop his vocation for sculpture by dedicating himself to researching into the forms and materials which were to later define the identity of his artistic work.
 The results of this stage were exhibited in Madrid in 2008 in his first solo exhibition.

 Following several years of work and exhibitions, in 2012 the IVAM (Valency Institute of Modern Art) is host to what was up to then his most ambitious exhibition.
 The Valency institution selects some 50 works for exhibition which are representative of his career to date.

-A year later he became the first Spanish artist to form a part of the Christian Dior collection with an exhibition entitled “Lady Dior As Seen By”, which opened in Hong Kong (where artists from all over the world express their interpretation of the iconic Lady Dior bag).
+A year later he became the first Spanish artist to form a part of the Christian Dior collection with an exhibition entitled "Lady Dior As Seen By", which opened in Hong Kong (where artists from all over the world express their interpretation of the iconic Lady Dior bag).

 One of his most recent works is a participation in the "Spanish – Japanese dual year" with a sculpture project sponsored by the Japanese architect Toyo Ito (Pritzker Prize in 2013).
 The exhibition comprises eight large scale sculptures which result from his living in Japan and which pay tribute to the Japanese people and culture.
 With this exhibition the artist brought to an end the phase entitled MU which refers to a blank sheet of paper, an attitude of openness without preconceived ideas or prejudices.